Best food in the West of Singapore

 Today, we bring you the best food places in the West of Singapore, most of which are well-kept secrets by the residents who live here.
 For those living in the other regions of Singapore, these are 25 reasons you need to travel to the West.
 From cafe foods to hearty local delights and even lip-smacking Halal goodies, the West is a treasure trove of delicious grub.

 1. For Fish Lovers – Zai Shu Curry Fish Head

 Let’s start with something really local, and there’s nothing more local than curry fish head.
 Though it’s summer all year round in our little island of Singapore, we’re always chowing down on something spicy or curry.
 We love our spice too much.

-Zai Shun is famous for both their fishes, done a la Curry Fish head style or steamed.
+Zai Shun Curry Fish Head is famous for their fish, done a la Curry Fish head style or steamed.
 The fish is super fresh, no fishy smell and it comes in generous, meaty portions.
 Their curry fish head is not too spicy but is more on the sour side.
-Portions are generous, so prepare to order more rice to be soaked with your curry.
+Portions are generous, so prepare to order more rice to soak with curry.

 2. For Cafe Lovers – W39 Bistro & Bakery